May 6, 2015

-We at 3Pillar developed an application for iOS as well as Android devices for tracking attendees in various meeting room of an organization, as we have covered in a few previous blog posts.
+We at 3Pillar developed an application for iOS as well as Android devices for tracking attendees in various meeting rooms of an organization.

 For the proof-of-concept application, each meeting room was installed with one beacon, and as soon as someone entered a room, if the app is installed and running on that person’s iOS/Android device, then the app would send the information of the person who entered and the beacon (in range) to the server.
 Thus, the count in that particular room would be increased by one.
 Similarly, if someone leaves the room and goes out of range from room’s beacon, then again the server is notified and the attendee count is decreased by one.
 The application was also covering multiple locations, like Noida, Cluj, Romania, and the USA.
 Individuals entering at different locations are also visible to everyone with this application installed.